DiscipleTools/disciple-tools-documentation/metrics/access/critical-path.md

-# Project Metrics: Critical Path
+# Disciple.Tools | Metrics: Critical Path

-The Critical Path report is the most comprehensive view of your ministry's overall health and progress.
-It provides a top-level summary of all key activities across the entire project, from initial outreach to the multiplication of disciples and churches.
-It is an essential tool for leaders to track movement-wide trends.
+The Critical Path report gives you a complete overview of your ministry's health and progress.
+It summarizes all key activities across your entire project, from the first outreach to the multiplication of disciples and churches.
+This report is a key tool for leaders who want to track movement-wide trends.

-To access this report, navigate to **Metrics** > **Access** > **Critical Path**.
+## How to Access the Critical Path Report
+1. Go to the **Metrics** area in the main menu.
+2. Select **Critical Path** from the **Access** section.

 ## Understanding the Critical Path Report

-The Critical Path report is presented as a table that summarizes activity over a specific time period.
-You can use the date filter at the top of the page to view data for a custom range, such as the last month, the last year, or the entire history of the project.
+The Critical Path report is a table that shows a summary of activity over a time period you choose.
+You can use the date filter at the top of the page to see data for a specific range, like the last month, the last year, or the entire history of the project.

-The report is divided into sections that follow the typical journey of a disciple.
+The report is divided into sections that follow the typical spiritual journey.

 ### Outreach
-This section tracks the earliest activities designed to make new connections.
-It often includes metrics from integrated services like social media or websites.
+This section tracks the first activities you use to make new connections.
+It often includes metrics from connected services like social media or websites.
-- **Metrics**: The specific metrics shown here depend on what is being tracked by your system, but can include items like `Website Visitors` or `Social Media Interactions`.
+- **Metrics**: The exact metrics you see here depend on what your system is tracking.
+They can include things like `Website Visitors` or `Social Media Interactions`.
-- **Value**: The number of interactions recorded during the selected time period.
+- **Value**: The number of interactions that happened during the time period you selected.
-- **Total**: The cumulative total of these interactions since the beginning of tracking.
+- **Total**: The total number of these interactions since you started tracking.

 ### Follow Up
-This section tracks the progress of new contacts as they move through the discipleship pipeline.
+This section tracks the progress of new contacts as they move through your discipleship process.
-- **New Contacts**: The number of new contacts created in the selected time period.
+- **New Contacts**: The number of new contacts added in the time period you selected.
-- **Assigned Contacts**: Contacts that were assigned to a user for follow-up.
+- **Assigned Contacts**: The number of contacts that were given to a user for follow-up.
-- **Active Contacts**: Contacts with an "Active" status.
+- **Active Contacts**: The number of contacts with an "Active" status.
-- **Seeker Path Milestones**: The report shows counts for each step in your site's configured Seeker Path (e.g., `First Meeting`, `Ongoing Meetings`, `Being Coached`).
+- **Seeker Path Milestones**: This part of the report shows how many contacts have reached each step of your site's custom Seeker Path (e.g., `First Meeting`, `Ongoing Meetings`, `Being Coached`).

 ### Movement Training
-This final section tracks the multiplication of disciples and churches, which is the ultimate goal of a Disciple Making Movement.
+This final section tracks the multiplication of disciples and churches, which is the main goal of a Disciple Making Movement.
-- **Baptisms**: Total baptisms recorded.
+- **Baptisms**: The total number of baptisms recorded.
-- **Baptism Generations**: A breakdown of baptisms by generation (1st, 2nd, 3rd, etc.) to show spiritual multiplication.
+- **Baptism Generations**: A breakdown of baptisms by generation (1st, 2nd, 3rd, etc.) to show how disciples are multiplying.
 - **Groups**: The number of active groups.
-- **Churches**: The number of active groups designated as churches.
+- **Churches**: The number of active groups that are marked as churches.
-- **Church Generations**: A breakdown of churches by generation to show church-planting multiplication.
+- **Church Generations**: A breakdown of churches by generation to show how new churches are being planted.

-By analyzing the numbers from each section, leaders can identify bottlenecks in their discipleship process and celebrate areas of strong growth.
+By looking at the numbers in each section, leaders can find areas where their discipleship process could be improved and celebrate where there is strong growth.